mfpms/mfpm-env/README.md

-# mufenv
+# mfnv
-The environment manager of mufpkg
+The environment manager of mfpkg